osvaldo2627/filename-padder/README.md

 Output for the above example:

+1-All files are renamed on the target directory.
-result = to [array with renamed files] or null in case of error.
+2-result variable = to [array with renamed filenames] or null in case of error.

 ```
 track-0001-music.mp3
 track-0002-music.mp3
-...
 track-0009-music.mp3
-..
 track-0011-music.mp3
-...
 track-0090-music.mp3
-...
 track-0101-music.mp3
 wao-other-file-no-match.txt
 ```